Keto Lemon Cake with Blueberries

 So all you need to make a lovely keto lemon cake are a few ingredients :

-- Almond flour – I recommend super fine unblanched almond flour for best results and to avoid the gritty texture from almonds.
+- Almond flour – I recommend super fine unblanched almond flour for best results and to avoid the gritty texture of almonds.

 - Coconut flour – make sure it is fresh flour with no lumps.
 Also, always measure your coconut flour scooped and leveled to avoid adding too much of it – this would significantly dry out the lemon cake.

 - Sugar-free crystal sweetener like erythritol or monk fruit stevia blend.
 Check my top 4 keto-friendly sweeteners to find out which ones I prefer!